philawhite/philawhite.github.io/aboutme.md

 I completed my Ph.D. in Statistical Science at Duke University in January 2019.
 Alan Gelfand was my dissertation advisor.
 Prior to Duke, I completed a B.S. in Applied Physics and an M.S. in Statistics at BYU.

-Outside of my work, I enjoy spending time with my wife (Laurel) and my three sons, and enjoy spending my free time with my family.
-At heart, I'm a homebody who enjoys cooking/baking, playing music, but I also love getting outdoors and traveling.
+Outside of my work, I enjoy spending time with my wife (Laurel) and my three sons.
+I also enjoy cooking/baking, playing music, getting outdoors, and traveling.